 Long and Short Straddle Option

 A long straddle is a trading strategy in which a trader buys a long call and long put option on the same underlying asset with the same expiration date and strike price.
 By doing that, the trader creates a position with unlimited profit and limited potential loss.
 This type of strategy should profit if the underlying asset makes a big move either up or down, meaning it is neutral.

 Options trading was once considered a hedging tool for farmers and producers who had to protect their crops and unexpected price changes in the market.
 Since the 1987 crash, options trading has become mainstream and with the rise of technology, a growing number of applications enable traders to trade options.

 Options trading is not a simple process – you’ll have the get the necessary skills and be familiar with options trading terminology.
-But Options Trading can also be highly profitable once you understand the concept and find the right trades.

 Is options trading safe?